-The legal team at Regan Zambri Long PLLC has more than 100 years of combined experience in creating personalized case strategies to win you the compensation you deserve.
-Our team will walk with you through every step of the process.
-Our track record of success speaks for itself and you can rest assured that we will work hard to achieve the most favorable results for your medical malpractice failure to treat case.
+The legal team at Regan Zambri Long PLLC has more than 100 years of combined experience in creating personalized case strategies to win you the compensation you deserve for your medical injury case.
+Our team will walk you through every step of the process of your medical malpractice claim.
+Our track record of success speaks for itself and you can rest assured that we will work hard to achieve the most favorable results for your failure-to-treat case.

 A medical professional’s failure to treat a serious condition can touch a patient’s life in many ways, from mental and physical pain to death in some cases.
 Failure to treat can also become a financial burden through lost wages and increased medical expenses as the patient continues to search for solutions for the medical condition.

-Failure to treat hinges on proving the provider’s negligence; sometimes the negligence is very specific and sometimes it can be more general.
+Failure to treat hinges on proving the provider’s negligence; the negligence can either be very specific or it can be more general.
 Some failure to treat examples include:

-A medical practitioner may commit negligent malpractice without malicious intent.
-A lawsuit does not imply that the medical professional meant to harm you or your loved one, rather than the quality of care received was not in accordance with the standards of care recognized by the law and substandard care caused direct damage to the patient — usually in the form of physical or mental pain or lost wages or work capacity.
+A medical practitioner may commit malpractice without malicious intent.
+A lawsuit does not imply that the healthcare provider meant to harm you or your loved one, rather than the quality of care received was not following the standards of care recognized by the law and substandard care caused direct damage to the patient — usually in the form of physical or mental pain or lost wages or work capacity.

-Many medical malpractice failure to treat cases stem from human error, which include confirmation biases or giving preference to one symptom at the dismissal of other symptoms, leading to a medical professional failing to treat the condition.
+Many failure to treat cases stem from human error, which includes confirmation biases or giving preference to one symptom at the dismissal of other symptoms, leading to a medical professional failing to treat the condition.

-If any of these failure to treat examples apply to your situation or you have otherwise been neglected or dismissed by a medical professional, schedule a free consultation with our experienced Washington, DC medical malpractice lawyers.
+If any of these failure to treat examples apply to your situation or you have otherwise been neglected or dismissed by a medical professional, schedule a free consultation with our experienced Washington, DC accident lawyers.

 Chat live, text, fill out our contact form, or call (202) 960-4596 for a free consultation today.

-The team of Washington DC medical malpractice attorneys at Regan Zambri Long PLLC will see re-provide.
-Preparing a list of health care providers you’ve seen for the condition in question, a summary of prescribed treatments, relevant correspondence and documents, and a list of questions will help you have the most comprehensive consultation possible.
-Some information you may want to seek from your attorney includes:
+Preparing a list of healthcare providers you’ve seen for the condition in question, a summary of prescribed treatments, relevant correspondence and documents, and a list of questions will help you have the most comprehensive consultation possible.
+Some information you may want to ask your attorney includes: